SimonLupart/disco-conv-splade/README.md

-# 🤖 DiSCo: LLM Knowledge Distillation for Efficient Sparse Retrieval in Conversational Search
+# 🤖 [SIGIR 2025] DiSCo: LLM Knowledge Distillation for Efficient Sparse Retrieval in Conversational Search

-This repository contains the code and resources for our **SIGIR 2025 full paper** by Lupart et al.
+This repository contains the code and resources for our **SIGIR 2025 full paper** DiSCo for Conversational Search by Lupart et al. It is based on the SPLADE github by Naver [[link]](https://github.com/naver/splade).

+We provide below an example of usage of the github with the training, indexing and retrieval pipeline on TopiOCQA.

 ## 1. 🗂️ Installation and Dataset Download